Giving birth is one of the most powerful experiences that any woman can have.

 6. Take Care Of Your Emotional Well-Being.

 An often forgotten aspect of pregnancy and the birthing process is that of emotions.
 In all of the hype around what we need to do, it’s easy to overlook how we feel about all of it.
 It’s your pregnancy – feel free to unplug and tune into yourself.
 Getting great sleep during your pregnancy has even been shown to reduce the time spent laboring.
+Meditation during pregnancy is a powerful tool to soothe your emotional well-being and connect you with your little one.

 Massage is another great way to feel good and also help your body through birth.
 And I don’t mean your well-meaning partner’s massages, as lovely as they are – a bodywork session from a trained professional who can help your hips, legs, thighs, knees and back adjust to the changes occurring to your body.
 You may also want to discuss aromatherapy with your doula, as a delicious natural scent can encourage you to inhale deeply and practice mindful breathing, which encourages calm and inner peace.